 Vitamin B2 may be beneficial for heart health

-There’s evidence to suggest that getting enough vitamin B2 may contribute towards a healthier heart.
+There’s evidence to suggest that getting enough vitamin B2 may contribute to healthier heart.

 B2 is a component of two major coenzymes, flavin mononucleotide (FMN) and flavin adenine dinucleotide (FAD), which are needed to carry out essential daily functions in the body, such as DNA repair and cell growth.
 As a result, research has linked B2 deficiency with an increased risk of several health conditions, including heart disease.